-The Group has three LGPS schemes in place - two with Shropshire Council Pension Fund (SSHA and MMHA) and one with Worcestershire County Council Local Government Pension Scheme.
+The Group has three LGPS schemes in place - two with Shropshire Council Pension Fund (MMHA and SSHA) and Worcestershire County Council Local Government Pension Scheme.
+Pension costs for these schemes are assessed in accordance with the advice of a qualified actuary.